Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-deploy it to db (cds depoly --to sqlite:dante.db) and check the views as shown below
+deploy it to db (cds deploy --to sqlite:dante.db) and check the views as shown below
 </br>
 </br>
 <img src="./files/capmd3-32.png" >
 </br>
 </br>

-Lets create additional cds view as value help (similar like F4 help in ABAP)
+Lets create additional CDS view as value help (similar like F4 help in ABAP)
 </br>
 </br>